dkrest1/cusord-microservices/README.md

-# Customer and Order Microservices with NestJS and Apache Kafka
+# Customer and Order Microservices with NestJS and RabbitMQ

 ## Technologies